- Focus and Scope

 • Plagiarism and originality.
 Authors should be prepared to declare that the paper submitted to the journal is original in each and all of its parts and that all sources used are correctly cited in it.

-> • Access and conservation of data.
-At the editors' request, authors should clarify the sources or the data on which the research is based.
-These data should be kept for a reasonable time after publication, and may be disclosed if necessary.
+• Access and conservation of data.
+At the editors' request, authors should clarify the sources of the data on which the research is based.
+These data should be kept for a reasonable time after publication and may be disclosed if necessary.

-> • Multiple or repeated publication and conflicts of interest.
+• Multiple or repeated publication and conflicts of interest.
 Authors should not publish papers that present the same content in more than one journal at the same time.

 • Conflicts of interest and disclosure.
 Authors should be prepared to declare that there is no conflict of interest that could affect the results of the research or the interpretations offered.
 They should also state sources of funding for the research, where applicable, and the name of the project their paper reports on.

 • Errors in published papers.
 Authors who discover an important error or inaccuracy in a published paper should inform the journal editors and provide any information needed to make the necessary corrections.